 - Maintain privacy while permitting let light in.

-- Its fogginess gives it use inside the solar cell as it snares light by improving effectiveness.
+- Its fogginess gives it to use inside the solar cell as it snares light by improving effectiveness.

 How was this Transparent Wood developed?

 To develop this transparent wood, scientists synthetically removed lignin from samples of Balsa wood.
 Lignin is a fundamental polymer in plants.
-It could be found in the cell of walls, obstructing 80 to 95 percent of the light that passing through it.
+It could be found in the cell walls, obstructing 80 to 95 percent of the light that passes through it.
 When this Lignin has been removed, the wood becomes pleasingly white.

 It’s great that material coming out from recognizable sources.
-It also offers superior mechanical properties like robustness, hardness, low density and low thermal conductivity.
+It also offers superior mechanical properties like robustness, hardness, low density, and low thermal conductivity.